oigbokwe73/Cloud_Expertise_Solutions/README.md

     - **Post-Cutover Testing**: After the final cutover, perform additional testing to validate that the environment is fully operational and meets performance, security, and compliance requirements.
     - **Ongoing Monitoring**: Continue monitoring the environment for any issues that may arise post-migration.
 Address any issues promptly and conduct follow-up tests if needed.

-Sure!
-Here's an expanded view of the "Optimization and Cost Management" phase for a Drive to Azure Cloud solution:

 ### Optimization and Cost Management